 The picture above is from a shirt I was wearing the day I was asked the funniest question of my life.

-Maybe it’s one of those stories that won’t come across as well in writing, but it happened nearly a decade ago, and I’m still giggling about it.
+Maybe it’s one of those “you had to be there” stories, but it happened over a decade ago, and I’m still giggling about it.

 Out of the blue, one of the moms asked the group: